seksky333/DevOps_Microservices/README.md

 Status: [![CircleCI](https://circleci.com/gh/seksky333/DevOps_Microservices.svg?style=svg)](https://circleci.com/gh/seksky333/DevOps_Microservices)

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+This project uses a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+This project will also use Python Flask to serve out predictions (inference) about housing prices through API calls, and the app will be running in Kubernete Cluster.

 ### Project Tasks
 Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 In this project you will:
 * Test your project code using linting
 * Complete a Dockerfile to containerize this application